-Today on my poker radio show, The Final Table, Dennis Phillips, Joe "The Poker Coach" McGowan, and I talked about Dennis' debut on "High Stakes Poker," which aired Sunday night (he'll also be on the next two Sundays at 7pm CT on GSN).
+Today on my poker radio show, The Final Table, Dennis Phillips, Joe "The Poker Coach" McGowan, and I talked about Dennis' debut on "High Stakes Poker," which aired Sunday night.

 We analyzed three hands that Dennis played, all of them involving Tom "Durrr" Dwan, including one in which Dennis bet the flop with the best hand (ace-jack on a jack-high board), but then checked the turn, allowing Dwan to catch up.
 He explained why he did that, and Joe discussed why it's so hard to play against Dwan.
 We also reviewed an "HSP" hand where Phil Ivey had kings and Patrick Antonius had aces, both were deep-stacked, yet they didn't play a huge pot.